What Is Separation Anxiety? Here’s What You Need To Know

 To be evaluated for separation anxiety as an adult, symptoms need to persist for at least six months.
 A medical provider will diagnose separation anxiety in adults according to the criteria for separation anxiety disorder in the DSM-V. This evaluation may include conversations between the medical provider and the patient’s family members and friends in order to make a diagnosis and provide a treatment plan.

 Based on the evaluation, treatment for separation anxiety in adults may be partaking in group therapy with others who suffer from separation anxiety, family therapy if the person’s disorder impacts other family members, cognitive behavioral therapy or in some cases, medications.

 When Should We Seek Professional Help for Separation Anxiety?

-If symptoms of separation anxiety are keeping you or your child from living a full, happy life, it’s a good idea to consult with a professional who can help.
+If symptoms of separation anxiety are keeping you or your child from living a full, happy life, and getting in the way of your day-to-day activities, it’s a good idea to consult with a professional who can help.
 Separation anxiety can be hard to live with and manage at any stage of life – but it’s important to know that help is available.
 Things will get better!